 Solution: Instead of contacting engineers at each of your company’s third-party applications with a questionnaire about what user data they process, a nimble data map automatically bridges between your systems and third parties.

-Because Ethyca and its data integrations are familiar with the data structures of your go-to SaaS applications, the platform can make quick work of problems that might require days of manual effort.
+Because Fides and its data integrations are familiar with the data structures of your go-to SaaS applications, the platform can make quick work of problems that might require days of manual effort.
 One such problem might be standardizing data formats.
 Perhaps one app stores a users’ first and last name in a single field, while another app stores them in two separate fields.
-Ethyca automatically takes care of what might otherwise be a thorny problem, without the risks of human error.
+Fides automatically takes care of what might otherwise be a thorny problem, without the risks of human error.

 With the help of data integrations to connect with third-party apps’ data, your data map gives a birds-eye view of the personal information flowing through your company.
-When it comes to fulfilling legal requirements – like the Article 30 inventory under GDPR – Ethyca generates a comprehensive table of the data relationships in your company.
+When it comes to fulfilling legal requirements – like the Article 30 inventory under GDPR – Fides generates a comprehensive table of the data relationships in your company.
 This output, available for download directly as a .csv file, delivers the transparency and thoroughness that modern privacy law demands.

 The example above fulfills the criteria for GDPR compliance, which is the gold-standard for modern data privacy.
 The report addresses the following: